foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/simulators/nsim.md

 We assume that a toolchain is preinstalled in `/tools/toolchains`.
 Also, only a limited set of all available toolchains is considered.
 All releases may be downloaded from [the official releases page](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases).
-Here is a table of toolchains, which are used in this guide:
+Here is a table of toolchains, which are used in this guide.
+Note that toolchain's installation path in this guide is a path that contains `bin` directory.

 | ARC processors family | Standard library | Toolchain's installation path           | Version                            |
 |-----------------------|------------------|-----------------------------------------|------------------------------------|